fj1/complete-intro-to-react/README.md

+########## git remote -v points to brian holt's github, oops.

 # A Complete Intro to React

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].
 On the master branch you will find the completed project.
-On the start branch you will find the barebones boilerplate of the project designed to help you get started.
+On the start branch you will find the barebones boilerplater of the project designed to help you get started.

 ## Contributing